Thailand Digital Nomad Visa Guide (2024)

 According to various sources, Thailand has one of the fastest fixed broadband internet services in the world.

-The Ookla’s internet speed ranking puts Thailand in 6th place with a median speed of 198.98 Mbps.
+The Ookla’s internet speed ranking puts Thailand in 8th place with a median download speed of 230.98 Mbps.

 Moreover, Thailand’s government does everything it can to further develop internet service by adopting new policies and plans for improving fixed broadband internet connections all over the country.

-Therefore, if you opt for Thailand remote work visa, you will not have to worry — Thailand has and will have reliable and fast internet.
+Therefore, if you opt for a Thailand remote work visa, you won’t have to worry whether you’ll be able to work from there or not — Thailand has and will have reliable and fast internet.

 Benefit #3: Vibrant social life